JamesMConroy/notes/notes.md

 #### -e, --edit
 Loads the *note* to the default *$EDITOR* if one is not specified in the configuration file.
+Also, it can be used with `--add/--append` if it is next to it.

 #### -l, --list
 Displays the notes names that match *pattern*.